davidzindovic/Educational-staircase/Code/Developer_tools/README.md

 ### RPI_commands.md
 Commands for transfering files from and to the RPI via a Windows machine.

+### patches.md
+Changes made throughout the course of creating this project.

 ### Program_exe folder
 * Okolje_za_pripravo.py
   * Script with the same function as the above mentioned Okolje_za_pripravo.py, but optimized for building into .exe file.